utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 This gets its own command (instead of the generic CAN commands) because EPS and PAY will not respond so it doesn't wait for them.

-- Message type - 0x0F
-- Argument 1 - subsystem
-- If resetting OBC, no response message back to ground station
+If resetting OBC, no response message back to ground station.

 It is recommended that the ground station team sends a follow-up message to check the uptime/restart time of the subsystem that should have been reset.